MaryamZi/blog/_posts/2025-04-17-introducing-natural-programming.md

 Note that unlike with using prompts to generate code, in these examples we execute the prompt as code at runtime to ask the LLM to produce a value.
 Note that the evaluation of a `natural { }` expression binds the response to the desired type and does not just return strings.

 This can of course be implemented in any language using API calls to an LLM.
-However, that takes away the clarity of being able to think about the program in both natural language and code simultaneously as the mechanics of API invocations, error handling and data wrangling obfuscate the intention of defining part of the program's behavior in natural language.
-Recent work like [Instructor](https://github.com/instructor-ai/instructor) and structured output support in the OpenAI APIs have emerged to handle mapping LLM responses to structured outputs addressing only part of the problem.
-Natural programming uplifts the level of abstraction.
+However, that takes away the clarity of being able to think about the program in both natural language and code simultaneously as the mechanics of API invocations, error handling, and data wrangling obfuscate the intention of defining part of the program's behavior in natural language.
+Recent work like [Instructor](https://github.com/instructor-ai/instructor) along with LLM features for structured outputs have emerged to address only part of the problem.
+Natural Programming uplifts the level of abstraction.

 ## Natural programming in Ballerina